 The Center is working with higher education institutions across Florida to support implementation of the Act in three primary ways: (a) facilitate application and approval of their program that serves students with intellectual disabilities as a FPCTP, (b) provide scholarship awards to students attending an institution’s approved FPCTP, and (c) provide grant funding to foster starting up new and/or enhancing existing programs.
 These three components of the Center’s work aim directly at achieving the purpose of the ACT.

 The Florida Postsecondary Comprehensive Transition Program Act (FS 1004.6495) requires the Florida Center for Students with Unique Abilities (FCSUA), at the University of Central Florida to submit an annual report, due on October 1st, every year.
-Through this report FCSUA demostrate their progress in stablishing the Center and in implementing the Act’s components, including approving Florida Postsecondary Comprehensive Transition Programs (FPCTP), awarding FPCTP Scholarships to eligible students, awarding FPCTP Start-up and Enhancement Grants to eligible institutions, disseminating information to a variety of stakeholders, and meeting accountability requirements.
+Through this report FCSUA demonstrate their progress in establishing the Center and in implementing the Act’s components, including approving Florida Postsecondary Comprehensive Transition Programs (FPCTP), awarding FPCTP Scholarships to eligible students, awarding FPCTP Start-up and Enhancement Grants to eligible institutions, disseminating information to a variety of stakeholders, and meeting accountability requirements.
 The Annual Report files are available below: